JPC provides two types of API depending on the use case:

 sense that it's split into callable layers (see the

-example notebooks
+[example notebooks

-).
+](https://thebuckleylab.github.io/jpc/examples/discriminative_pc/)).
 Also note

-can be used for classification and generation tasks, for
+that theinputis actually not needed for unsupervised training.
+In fact,jpc.make_pc_step()` can be used for classification and generation tasks, for

 supervised as well as unsupervised training (again see the example notebooks